makomweb/creatures/README.md

 # Creature deck

-This is a learning project to practice Symfony, Twig, Bootstrap, Javascript, and Charts.
+This is a learning project to practice MVC based on Symfony, Twig, Bootstrap, Javascript, and Charts.

 ![image](./deck.png)